The impact of volcanoes on the terrestrial environment

 5. Eruption of Taal (2020)

-In the Philippines, the eruption of Taal volcano led to the evacuation of thousands of people and resulted in emissions of dioxin and sulfur dioxide, affecting air quality and public health.
-The economic impact was also considerable, affecting tourism and agriculture in the surrounding area.
+In the Philippines, the eruption of Taal volcano resulted in the evacuation of thousands of people and released dioxins and sulfur dioxide, affecting air quality and public health.
+The economic impact was also significant, affecting tourism and agriculture in the surrounding region.

 These events demonstrate how volcanic eruptions can change not only the physical landscape but also have long-term consequences on human life and the ecosystem.

 Volcanoes play a significant role in the dynamics of the terrestrial environment.
-Their activity can provoke varied impacts, ranging from the formation of new lands to the destruction of the existing ecosystem through explosive eruptions.
-Their emissions of gases and ashes can also affect the climate by disrupting large-scale thermodynamics, while influencing air quality and human health.
+Their activity can provoke various impacts, ranging from the formation of new lands to the destruction of existing ecosystems through explosive eruptions.
+Their emissions of gases and ash can also affect the climate by disrupting large-scale thermodynamics while influencing air quality and human health.
 Soil fertility often increases in volcanic areas, although human life there is subject to considerable risks.

-In the face of these varied and sometimes devastating effects, it is necessary to ensure monitoring of volcanic activities.
-Technological advances in detection and analysis allow for a better understanding of volcanic phenomena.
-The establishment of monitoring and alert systems becomes crucial, especially to protect populations living near volcanic areas.
+In light of these varied and sometimes devastating effects, it is necessary to ensure monitoring of volcanic activity.
+Technological advancements in detection and analysis allow for a better understanding of volcanic phenomena.
+The establishment of monitoring and alert systems becomes crucial, especially to protect populations living near volcanic zones.
 A proactive approach can greatly contribute to minimizing the negative impacts of eruptions on communities and the environment.